-Many reasons exist for a defendant to plead not guilty at the arraignment.
-At such an early stage of the prosecution, the defendant faces many unknowns.
+There are many reasons for defendants to plead not guilty at arraignment.
+At such an early stage of the prosecution, defendants face many unknowns, including:

-Unrepresented.
-If the defendant doesn't have an attorney, pleading guilty before receiving legal advice can be risky.
-Without speaking to a lawyer, a defendant might be unaware of all the constitutional rights being waived by entering a guilty plea.
-And it's not just about knowing the rights themselves; it's also about fully understanding what each right means and the protections they offer.
-(More on rights below.)
+No lawyer yet.
+If you don't have an attorney, pleading guilty before receiving legal advice can be risky.
+Without speaking to a lawyer, you may be unaware of the constitutional rights you're waiving by entering a guilty plea.
+You also may not understand the potential defenses you have to the charges.

-Unknown possible punishment.
-Although the judge informs the defendant of the potential maximum penalties, this information doesn't always provide a full picture.
-An experienced attorney can explain the range of penalties for the current charges, as well as how a conviction could affect future charging and sentencing decisions.
-For example, if the judge informs the defendant that the charge includes a maximum penalty of one year in jail and a $10,000 fine, but the defendant has two similar convictions on his record, then suddenly the defendant could be looking at prison rather than jail time.
+Unknown punishment.
+Although the judge will inform you of the potential maximum penalties at your arraignment, this information doesn't always provide a full picture.
+An experienced attorney can explain the range of penalties for the charges, as well as how a conviction could affect future charging and sentencing decisions.
+A lawyer can also ask the prosecutor to reduce or dismiss certain charges in exchange for a guilty plea or allow you to plead to certain charges for an agreed-upon sentence.

-Unknown collateral consequences.
-In addition to unknown punishments, convictions often carry a myriad of possible collateral consequences.
-Certain convictions negatively affect a defendant's future ability to obtain housing or employment.
+Unknown consequences.
+In addition to criminal penalties like fines and prison, convictions often carry other consequences.
+Certain convictions negatively affect a defendant's future ability to legally possess a firearm or obtain housing or employment.
 If the defendant is not a citizen of the United States, a plea could result in deportation, exclusion from admission to this country, or denial of naturalization under federal immigration laws.
-A felony conviction can even change the ability of hunters and gun owners to do what they love.